jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **Copy**(): *[Vector](vector.md)*

-Copy produces a copy of the vector and its values, rather than pointing to the same vector.
+Copy produces a copy of this vector and its values, rather than pointing to the same vector.

 **Returns:** *[Vector](vector.md)*

-The copy of the vector
+The copy of this vector

 ___